zachwe/tortoise-tts/README.md

 #### Linux

-First, make sure you have both `python3.x` and `git` installed, as well as the required compute platform according to your GPU (ROCm or CUDA)
+First, make sure you have both `python3.x` and `git` installed, as well as the required compute platform according to your GPU (ROCm or CUDA).

+Simply run the following block:

 ```
 git clone https://git.ecker.tech/mrq/tortoise-tts